andrew/ultimate-awesome/README.md

 - [definitive-opensource](https://github.com/mustbeperfect/definitive-opensource) - The definitive list of open source.
 - [awesome-wasm-zh](https://github.com/wasmlang/awesome-wasm-zh) - WebAssembly(wasm)资源精选.
 - [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
+- [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.
 - [Awesome-Medical-Dataset](https://github.com/openmedlab/Awesome-Medical-Dataset) - Collection of awesome medical dataset resources.
 - [awesome-sar](https://github.com/RadarCODE/awesome-sar) - A curated list of awesome Synthetic Aperture Radar (SAR) software, libraries, and resources.
 - [aprenda-swift](https://github.com/CodandoApple/aprenda-swift) - Uma lista de conteúdos para você aprender Swift.
+- [dynamic-analysis](https://github.com/analysis-tools-dev/dynamic-analysis) - ⚙️ A curated list of dynamic analysis tools and linters for all programming languages, binaries, and more.
 - [awesome-gradient-boosting-papers](https://github.com/benedekrozemberczki/awesome-gradient-boosting-papers) - A curated list of gradient boosting research papers with implementations. .
-- [dynamic-analysis](https://github.com/analysis-tools-dev/dynamic-analysis) - ⚙️ A curated list of dynamic analysis tools and linters for all programming languages, binaries, and more.
 - [awesome-pocketbase](https://github.com/benallfree/awesome-pocketbase) - A collection of PocketBase community resources.
 - [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
 Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".
 - [awesome-gatsby](https://github.com/prayash/awesome-gatsby) - ⚛️ 📄 🚀 Awesome list for the mighty Gatsby.js, a blazing fast React static site generator.